timsum/harmony_pipe/README.md

 ---

-*harmonypartition* relies almost entirely on logic operations and runs with an efficiency equal to the task of parsing live audio.
+*harmony_pipe* relies almost entirely on logic operations and runs with an efficiency equal to the task of parsing live audio.
 This Python/Numpy implementation also allows for integration with many powerful libraries, especially Librosa, Music21, and TensorFlow/Keras.

 The underlying system allows entwines  ideas of melody and harmony: